nathanlane/industrialpolicyclass/README.md

 - Further Readings.
     - Atkin, D., Donaldson, D., Rasul, I., Teachout, M., Verhoogen, E., & Woodruff, C. (2019).
 Firms, trade, and productivity (IGC Evidence Paper, Issue December).
-    - Freund, C., & Pierola, M. D. (2015).
-Export Superstars.
-The Review of Economics and Statistics, 97(5), 1023–1032. http://www.jstor.org/stable/43830293
+    - Belloc, M., & Maio, M. Di.
+(2011).
+Survey of the Literature on Successful Strategies and Practices for Export Promotion by Developing Countries (Survey of the Literature on Successful Strategies and Practices for Export Promotion by Developing Countries).
     - Harris, R., Keay, I., & Lewis, F. (2015).
 Protecting infant industries: Canadian manufacturing and the national policy, 1870–1913.
 Explorations in Economic History, 56, 15–31. https://doi.org/https://doi.org/10.1016/j.eeh.2015.01.001
     - Alexander, P. D., & Keay, I. (2018).
 A general equilibrium analysis of Canada’s national policy.
 Explorations in Economic History, 68, 1–15. https://doi.org/https://doi.org/10.1016/j.eeh.2017.11.002
      - Greenwald, B., & Stiglitz, J. E. (2006).
 Helping Infant Economies Grow: Foundations of Trade Policies for Developing Countries.
 American Economic Review, 96(2), 141–146. http://www.aeaweb.org/articles?id=10.1257/000282806777212206

-- _Associated Tutorial Lecture 4: Export-Oriented Policy and Empirics._
+- _Associated Tutorial Lecture 4: Export-oriented policy and empirics._

 *********

 ## Schedule of Tutorial Lectures.
-Readings to be provided.
+Below are topics to draw from and their associated readings for presentation.
+Each topic is empirical, though theoretical topics and presentations are provided.

 ### Part 1 - Political Economy of Industrial Policy and Controversies
-- Government Failures and Rent-Seeking
+- Government failures and rent-seeking.

-- Information and Political Economy.
+- Information and political economy.
+      - Maloney, W. F., & Nayyar, G. (2018).
+Industrial Policy, Information, and Government Capacity.
+The World Bank Research Observer, 33(2), 189–217. http://dx.doi.org/10.1093/wbro/lkx006

+- History and evolving evidence.

+    - Rodrik, D. (2012).
+Why We Learn Nothing from Regressing Economic Growth on Policies.
+Seoul Journal of Economics, 25(2), 137–151.

 ### Part 2 - Place-Based Industrial Policy and Empirics.
 Place-based policies are closely related to industrial development.
 They are a lot like industrial policy _writ large_, but also represent some of their own challenges.

 - Empirical issues, crowding out, and spillovers.

+    - Kline, P., & Moretti, E. (2014).
+Local Economic Development, Agglomeration Economies, and the Big Push: 100 Years of Evidence from the Tennessee Valley Authority.
+The Quarterly Journal of Economics, 129(1), 275–331. https://doi.org/doi.org/10.1093/qje/qjt034

 - Bartik vs. Neumark.

 - Place-based industrial subsidies in the UK and EU.

+    - Criscuolo, C., Martin, R., Overman, H., Reenen, J. Van, & John Van Reenen.
+(2019).
+Some Causal Effects of an Industrial Policy.
+American Economic Review, 109(1), 48–85. https://doi.org/DOI: 10.1257/aer.20160034

+    - Becker, S., Egger, P., & Ehrlich, M. Von.
+(2010).
+Going NUTS: The effect of EU Structural Funds on regional performance.
+Journal of Public Economics. http://www.sciencedirect.com/science/article/pii/S004727271000071X

 ### Part 3 - Industrial Networks.
 Networks get a little more complicated.
 Especially when we consider them in general equilibrium models, or in quantitative detail.
 This section is about taking some deep dives into linkage topics.